 Simple English definitions for legal terms

-Read a random definition: railroad
+Read a random definition: health care declaration

 The Rule in Shelley's case is a law that applies to certain future interests.
 It says that if someone is given the right to use a property, they cannot pass that right on to their children or heirs.
 If the person who gave them the right tries to do this, the right will still belong to the original person and not their children.